Skip to main content

 Technical Analysis

-CVE-2025-27559 is a vulnerability identified in the AI Playground software versions prior to v2.3.0 alpha.
-The core issue stems from incorrect default permissions configured within the software, which may allow an authenticated user with local access to escalate their privileges.
-Specifically, the vulnerability requires the attacker to have some level of authenticated access (low privileges) and local access to the system.
-Exploitation involves leveraging the misconfigured permissions to gain higher privileges than originally granted, potentially allowing the attacker to perform unauthorized actions or access sensitive data.
-The CVSS 4.0 base score of 5.4 (medium severity) reflects that the attack vector is local (AV:L), the attack complexity is high (AC:H), privileges required are low (PR:L), and user interaction is required (UI:A).
-The impact on confidentiality, integrity, and availability is rated high (C:H, I:H, A:H), indicating that successful exploitation could lead to significant compromise of the system.
-However, the high attack complexity and requirement for user interaction reduce the likelihood of widespread exploitation.
-No known exploits are currently reported in the wild, and no patches or mitigation links have been provided yet.
-This vulnerability is particularly relevant for environments where AI Playground software is deployed and used by multiple users with varying privilege levels, especially in development or testing environments where local access is common.
+CVE-2025-27559 is a medium-severity vulnerability affecting AI Playground software versions prior to v2.3.0 alpha.
+The root cause is incorrect default permissions configured within the software, which may allow an authenticated user with local access to escalate their privileges.
+Specifically, the vulnerability requires the attacker to have some level of authenticated access (low privileges) and local access to the system where the AI Playground software is installed.
+Exploitation involves leveraging the misconfigured permissions to gain higher privileges than intended, potentially allowing the attacker to perform unauthorized actions or access sensitive resources.
+The CVSS 4.0 vector indicates that the attack vector is local (AV:L), with high attack complexity (AC:H), requiring privileges (PR:L) and user interaction (UI:A).
+The vulnerability impacts confidentiality, integrity, and availability at a high level (VC:H, VI:H, VA:H), but does not affect scope (S:U) or require special conditions such as scope change or authentication bypass.
+There are no known exploits in the wild as of the publication date, and no patches or mitigation links have been provided yet.
+The vulnerability was reserved in March 2025 and published in August 2025, indicating recent discovery and disclosure.
+The lack of CWE identifiers suggests the issue is primarily related to permission misconfiguration rather than a specific coding flaw.
+Overall, this vulnerability represents a risk in environments where AI Playground software is deployed, especially if users with low privileges have local access, as it could lead to unauthorized privilege escalation and compromise of system security.

 Potential Impact